Configuring an MFA policy for strong authentication

 (Optional) Enable the following authentication options for users of PingID mobile app:

-Only the options that are enabled here are available as an Allowed Authentiation Method in PingID policy.
-You can find more information about PingID policy in Configuring PingID policy.
+Only the options that are enabled here are available as an Allowed Authentication Method in PingID policy.
+You can find more information about PingID policy in Creating a risk policy for PingID.

 -